Jacob Pechenik Breaks Silence After Zooey Deschanel Starts Dating

 “We’re going to continue to raise them, and take great care of get them…I’m happy.”

 As The Inquisitr reported last year, Deschanel and Pechenik have always been pretty passionate about their own ideas when it comes to parenting.
-For example, the duo do not believe their children need to spend any time in front of a television.
+For example, the duo does not believe their children need to spend any time in front of a television.
 Zooey, however, revealed that the lack of screen time doesn’t stop her children from becoming obsessed with popular children’s shows and movies such as Frozen.

-The duo share more than just their two children.
+The duo shares more than just their two children.

 Possibly making things a little more complicated for the former flames, sharing two children together isn’t the only thing that continues to connect them as they bring their marriage to a close.
 They also share a company called Lettuce Grow.